Happy toddlers don’t just happen…they’re molded by parents who care!

 No whining or screaming.

 Pick up your toys after you play.

 Do not open the refrigerator.

 Soon those chubby feet will be kicking soccer and footballs at their middle-school games.
-The love you impart to them now will help your parent-child relationship in the future as they begin to become more independent.
-Prepare your kids for a more secure future as you build them up — today.
+The love and attention you impart to them now will help your parent-child relationship in the future as they begin to become more independent.